 Pay by credit/debit card

-Call 020 8708 4708 for the 24 hour payment line or visit www.redbridge.gov.uk and have your Council Tax reference number ready.
-We only accept Visa/Mastercard/Delta/Switch/Solo/Electron and Maestro UK.
+Call 020 8708 4708 for the 24 hour payment line or visit www.redbridge.gov.uk/pay-for-it and have your Council Tax reference number ready.

+We only accept payments by Visa or Mastercard.